The Credibility Gap: The Credibility Gap

 KPPC-FM fired all of its airstaff, including the members of The Credibility Gap, as part of a mass format change in 1971.
 No longer radio regulars, the group started performing in various clubs and concert venues.
-They also returned to the studio in 1972 to record a promo-only single for Warner Brothers, a four-and-a-half minute mini mock-rock opera called "Something For Mary".
+They also returned to the studio in 1972 to record a promo-only single for Warner Brothers, a four-and-a-half minute mini mock-rock opera called Something for Mary (1973, PRO 517).

 The Credibility Gap followed up this recording with the 1974 album A Great Gift Idea, which mixed satirical sketches with musical parodies.
 McKean and Shearer played guitar and keyboards, respectively, on the album, augmented by members of the band Little Feat.

-Beebe left the Gap in 1975.
-The Credibility Gap continued as an entity through 1979, but after 1976 individual members tended to focus on other projects and the group itself made only sporadic, widely spaced appearances.
-Beebe remained in radio news; McKean and Lander landed roles on the television series Laverne & Shirley that lasted from 1976 through 1983; and Shearer worked as a consultant for the TV series Fernwood 2-Night, as well as co-writing comedy albums and the 1979 feature film Real Life with Albert Brooks.
-The Credibility Gap issued a single ("The Day The Lights Stayed On In Pittsburgh") in 1977, and (without Beebe) continued their New Year's Day Rose Parade broadcasts annually through January 1, 1979; highlights of these broadcasts were collected on the 1979 album Floats.
+Beebe left the Gap in 1975 to join Los Angeles FM rock station KMET, remaining in radio news for over 40 years with 2 Golden Mic awards (Golden Mike Award).
+The Credibility Gap continued as a trio (Lander, McKean and Shearer) through 1979, but after 1976 individual members tended to focus on other projects and the group itself made only sporadic, widely spaced appearances.
+McKean and Lander "moonlighted" by performing at the Pitschel Players Cabaret, but soon landed roles on the television series Laverne & Shirley that lasted from 1976 through 1983, bringing them widespread exposure.
+Shearer worked as a consultant for the TV series Fernwood 2-Night, as well as co-writing comedy albums and the 1979 feature film Real Life with Albert Brooks.

+Functioning now more as an occasional side-project to three busy performing/writing careers, The Credibility Gap issued a single ("The Day the Lights Stayed on in Pittsburgh") in 1977, appeared as sketch performers (performing their own material) in the low-budget 1977 film Cracking Up, and continued their New Year's Day Rose Parade broadcasts (which started in the mid-1970s) annually through January 1, 1979.
+Highlights of the parade broadcasts were collected on the 1979 album Floats.
 As well, selections from their earlier radio material were compiled on 1977's The Bronze Age of Radio.

 Shearer became a writer/performer on Saturday Night Live in September, 1979.
 This necessitated Shearer's move to New York and essentially brought The Credibility Gap's activities to a close.

 After The Credibility Gap

-The group disbanded in 1979, but the members have had occasion to work together since—notably the pairings of McKean and Lander as Lenny and Squiggy on the situation comedy Laverne & Shirley (recording an album in character as "Lenny and the Squigtones") and Shearer and McKean as members of the mock-rock band Spinal Tap.
-After Beebe's death in 1998, the final and best-remembered Credibility Gap line-up (Shearer, McKean, and Lander) held a reunion at the Museum of Television and Radio in 1999.
+The group disbanded in 1979, but the members have occasionally worked together since, most notably the pairings of McKean and Lander as Lenny and Squiggy on the situation comedy Laverne & Shirley (recording an album in character as "Lenny and the Squigtones") and Shearer and McKean as members of the mock-rock band Spinal Tap.
+In 1998, Richard Beebe passed.
+In 1999, the remaining Gap members held a reunion at the Museum of Television and Radio in honor of Beebe.
+Beebe's family, in Richard's absence, donated all original Credibility Gap recordings from 1968-1972 to the Paley Center.